If the kids have been hounding you for a pet, you're going to need to do your homework before taking on a new family member...

 8. Where should I get my pet from?

 This is a bit of a minefield here in Singapore, as pet shops often get a bad rep. Once you have chosen what kind of animal to welcome into your family, then you need to research everything you can about breeds, bonafide breeders (rare here but importing from overseas is possible) and restrictions that may apply to your home (HDB homes have dog ownership restrictions, for example).
 Our advice?
-There are plenty of amazing animal adoption routes to exhaust when it comes to finding all shapes, sizes and types of pet, so do try there first.
+There are plenty of amazing animal adoption routes to exhaust when it comes to finding all shapes, sizes and types of pet, so do try to adopt pets from there first.